codibre/fluent-iterable/README.md

 <img src="resources/preview.png">
 </p>

+## Benchmarks

+Fluent-iterable are strongly focused on performance.
+Check it out in our [benchmark](https://runkit.com/farenheith/fluent-iterable-benchmark)!;

 ## But Why?

 When you're dealing with complex operations envolving lists with multiple items, you can fall in the need of transform, filter, perform a flat map or even take just some items from that list.
 In cases like that, if you're dealing with a pure array, one solution is to simply do something like this: